Revised in October 2025

 Bring your own database (BYOD)

-BYOD allows you to export entity data to a user created SQL Server database instead of the Entity store AXDW, which is currently not allowed to be accessed by end users in production environments.
-Using BYOD you can export D365FO data entities to your database manually or with batch update or change tracking options using the standard DMF export projects page.
-To start using BYOD, you need to configure your SQL Server database in the “Data management” workspace “Configure Entity export to database” tile:
+BYOD allows you to export entity data to a user-created SQL Server database instead of the Entity store AXDW, which is currently not allowed to be accessed by end users in production environments.
+Using BYOD, you can export D365FO data entities to your database manually or with batch update or change tracking options using the standard DMF export projects page.
+To start using BYOD, you need to configure your SQL Server database in the “Data management” workspace, “Configure Entity export to database” tile:

 Then you can use the Publish button to create SQL tables for selected data entities in the target database.
 After these steps are completed, you can export the data to your SQL database using DMF export jobs and selecting your BYOD SQL Database from the list as a target.